 International People's Choice

-The sixth Edition of the Barbados Visual Media Festival will be held from October 23rd - 27th, 2019 in the Caribbean island Barbados.
+The seventh Edition of the Barbados Visual Media Festival will be held from October 21st - 25th, 2020 in Barbados.

 2. SUBMISSION CATEGORIES: